mikaelkindborg/VimanaCode/README.md

 The PHP version is by far the most friendly to get started with.

-As the next step I may do a JavaScript implementation.
+As the next step I might do a JavaScript implementation.

 ## Hello World